Toufool/AutoSplit/README.md

     It can record OpenGL and Hardware Accelerated windows.
     About 10-15x slower than BitBlt.
 Not affected by window size.
     overlapping windows will show up and can't record across displays.
+    This option may not be available for hybrid GPU laptops, see [D3DDD-Note-Laptops.md](/D3DDD-Note-Laptops.md) for a solution.
 - **Force Full Content Rendering** (very slow, can affect rendering pipeline)
     Uses BitBlt behind the scene, but passes a special flag to PrintWindow to force rendering the entire desktop.
     About 10-15x slower than BitBlt based on original window size and can mess up some applications' rendering pipelines.